Vir Bahadur Singh: Chief Minister of Uttar Pradesh

 Singh was appointed the 13th Chief Minister of Uttar Pradesh on 24 September 1985 and remained for a period of 2 years and 274 days, till 2 August 1988.
 At that time he was Member of Uttar Pradesh Legislative Assembly from Paniyara.
 He succeeded N. D. Tiwari who was also Chief Minister before him.
 He was the first Chief Minister of Uttar Pradesh from Gorakhpur.
 He lost the Chief Ministership in a party reshuffle when he resigned as CM to join the Union Cabinet as Minister for Communications.

 Minister of Communications

-After resignation from the position of Chief Minister of Uttar Pradesh, he was assigned the position of Minister of Communications of India on the 25 June 1988 and remained till 30 May 1989, under Rajiv Gandhi ministry.
+After resignation from the position of Chief Minister of Uttar Pradesh, he was assigned the position of Minister of Communications of India on the 25 June 1988 and remained till 30 May 1989, under the Rajiv Gandhi ministry.

 Death

 Veer Bahadur Singh died on 30 May 1989 in Paris, France at the age of 54 during his visit.